lucasparada20/brp_heur/README.md

 ./cmake_script_heur_slr.sh
 ```

-Alternatively, inside the directory 'src_heur_slr', you will also find a `Makefile` that can build the code by typing:
+Alternatively, inside the directory `src_heur_slr`, you will also find a `Makefile` that can build the code by typing:

 ```bash
 make